 Meanwhile, 13.6 percent of respondents said they were neutral and another 1.4 percent said they did know.

 There was widespread public debate about conch sustainability and its protection in January following a study that revealed a significant depletion of the queen conch population.

-The scientists recommended The Bahamas establish a size limit for legal harvesting based on a 15 millimeters shell lip thickness, ending the export of queen conch from The Bahamas, and enforce the landing and trade of conch in the shell to improve enforcement.
+The scientists recommended The Bahamas establish a size limit for legal harvesting based on a 15-millimeter shell lip thickness, end the export of queen conch from The Bahamas and enforce the landing and trade of conch in the shell to improve enforcement.

 While external factors including poachers have contributed to the depletion of a variety of fisheries products, Minister of Agriculture and Marine Resources Michael Pintard said in March that the ministry made a determination to “marginally reduce the quotas for export this year” and “dramatically reduce these exports in 2020 and 2021”.